george-viaud/TerraformBashTools/README.md

 Useful bash scripts for use with Terraform cli
 ***

+## Disclaimer

+These scripts are provided "as-is," without warranty of any kind.
+Use of these scripts is at your own risk.
+The author is not responsible for any costs, damages, or service interruptions that may occur as a result of their use.
+Ensure you have proper backups and fully understand the impact of operations such as refreshing Auto Scaling Groups within your AWS environment.
+It is strongly recommended to test the scripts' functionality in a non-production environment before deploying them in production.

 ## Suggested installation
 To make the scripts available from anywhere in shell, Move the project folder to `/opt/` (or similar)
 ```bash